DYING TO LIVE …

-I'm dying to see my loved ones; to kiss a love long gone in Mexico, on the rooftop of our engagement villa, in the setting sun.
-I'm dying to splash in the surf at Manzanillo, Mexico in 1997, on Valentine's Day again, where my handsome, muscular, blue-eyed, kind-hearted love; my Knight in shining armor gets on his bended knee in the breaking waves and asks me to marry him.
+I'm dying to see and kiss a love long gone in Mexico, on the rooftop of our engagement villa, in the setting sun.
+I'm dying to splash in the surf at Manzanillo, Mexico in 1997, on Valentine's Day again, where my handsome, muscular, blue-eyed, kind-hearted love; my knight in shining armor gets on his bended knee in the breaking waves and asks me to marry him.

 “We're going to live forever, Dar!”
 She shouts out, laughing in her oh-so sonorous voice, as we move and groove to the music.
 Klee, my little boy, nearly one, is laughing and hanging on to my shoulders, balanced perfectly on my side between us.
 Little do I suspect Stacy would be dead a few months later.

 Poof!
 A truck, two drunks, a bridge … She disappears just beyond these 3 dimensions, just out of reach enough for me too long for her laugh, and her dance, and her joyous heart.
-My Stacy who is the only reprieve I have from my loneliness those years raising my baby, alone in the woods and wilds of Taos, is now gone.
+My Stacy, whom is the only reprieve I have from my loneliness those years raising my baby, alone in the woods and wilds of Taos, is now gone.

-The horn of plenty is so bursting full and rich with vivid colors and tastes of times slipping away, its fruits pass through my fingers, sticky, and quickly evaporating as I tried to linger or cling to any one of them.
-Old worn out notebooks, and dozens of VHS tapes litter my storage boxes, in my endless attempt to piece it all together in my writing.
+The horn of plenty is so bursting full and rich with vivid colors and tastes of times slipping away, its fruits pass through my fingers, moist, palatable; and quickly evaporate as I try to linger or cling to any one of them.
+Old worn out notebooks, and dozens of VHS tapes litter my storage boxes, in my endless attempts to piece it all together in my writing.
 Where is the through-line?
 What is it all about?

 My memoir attempts to string together a time, a life, other lives, music, events, and that amazing bond called love that glues us .
 And I know from all these pieces, I might construct something timeless, something that could comfort someone, somewhere.

-I die each day to the past, as I climb into the bounty of my present; my beautiful baby, growing, wide-eyed, full of wonder and life: my amazing supportive" love beings;" my mother and father are still there for us as my son grows from infancy into his teens.
+I die each day to the past, as I climb into the bounty of my present; my beautiful baby, growing, wide-eyed, full of wonder and life: my amazing, supportive" love beings;" my mother and father are still there for us as my son grows from infancy into his teens, always a call away.
 The enormity of natural beauty in New Mexico, and the never-ending comfort of my romping, happy dogs, Chance and Georgia engulf me and my loneliness in those early years.
 The cup is full as the world opens even wider to me after so much loss.
 I miss those days today, as all passes into the future, into the Now.

 This year, 2016, I explore new continents, new countries, new inner landscapes of people; their homes, their secrets, their sorrows and their 10,000 joys.

-There was Stacy, my muse; and my Knight in shining armor, my fiancé Jeff.
-My California dream man, David: all precious memories I thought nothing could replace, yet as life moves swiftly into the future, life reveals more.
+There is Stacy, my muse; and my knight in shining armor, my fiancé Jeff.
+My California dream-man, David: all precious memories I thought nothing can replace, yet as life moves swiftly into the future, life reveals even more.
 Who knows?
 Is there room for one more great love?

-My, aging, ever-loving parents, and my reliable brother were always a call away and comforted me once.
+My, aging, ever-loving parents, and my reliable brother comforted me once.
 In every new experience all my heart people linger as shadows.
-I grieve not being able to share my newest wonders with them now; this new adventure.
+I grieve not being able to share my newest wonders with them now.

 Life goes on, and on, and on, and on.
 Indeed, life goes on.
 “Mama how that life goes on …”

-The fruits in my basket multiply and the horn of plenty expands as my past melts into the future which opens even more magnificently; if that is even possible.
-And I understand deeply that inside every beauty and wonder, live the seeds of goodbye.
+The fruits in my basket multiply as my past melts into the future.
+I understand deeply that inside every beauty and wonder, live the seeds of goodbye.

 Accita: impermanence...
 The Buddha asks we accept life as suffering.
 One of the causes of suffering is that nothing lasts; everything changes.